batpigandme/thirdbit/_posts/2018/12/2018-12-01-a-week-in-the-life.md

 <tr>
   <td><img src="{{site.github.url}}/files/robots/tiwa.png" alt="Tiwa" width="100"/></td>
   <td>
-    Tiwa is probably Lhawang's boss:
-    the last re-organization left the matter in a rather quantum state.
+    Tiwa is probably Lhawang's boss—the last re-organization left the matter in a rather quantum state.
     They used to do ecology,
     but their main concern right now is getting and defending the funding the project needs.
     To help with that,